PHP Book

 The for statement is used when you know how many times you want to execute a statement or a list of statements.

-for (initialization; condition; increment)
+for (initialization; condition; increment) { code to be executed; } |

 Note: The for statement has three parameters.
 The first parameter initializes variables, the second parameter holds the condition, and the third parameter contains the increments required to implement the loop.
 If more than one variable is included in the initialization or the increment parameter, they should be separated by commas.
 The condition must evaluate to true or false.